- Basal and squamous cell skin cancer treatment

 Treating actinic keratosis and Bowen disease

-Actinic keratosis is commonly treated with either cryosurgery or topical creams or gels such as fluorouracil (5-FU), imiquimod, diclofenac, or ingenol mebutate.
+Actinic keratosis is often treated with either cryotherapy or topical creams or gels such as fluorouracil (5-FU), imiquimod, diclofenac, or ingenol mebutate.
 These treatments destroy the affected area of the epidermis, the outermost layer of the skin, which usually cures actinic keratosis.

 Other localized treatments (shave excision, curettage and electrodesiccation, photodynamic therapy, laser surgery, chemical peeling) are also sometimes used.

-Bowen disease (squamous cell carcinoma in situ) is usually treated by excision.
-Curettage and electrodesiccation, radiation therapy, topical fluorouracil (5-FU), and cryosurgery are other options.
+Bowen disease (squamous cell carcinoma in situ) is usually treated by excision (cutting out the tumor).
+Mohs surgery, curettage and electrodesiccation, radiation therapy, topical fluorouracil (5-FU), and cryosurgery are other options.
 Laser surgery or topical therapy may be considered in special situations.